BNP Paribas: €152 million risk management affair

 The German Frankfurter Allgemeine Zeitung FOCUS, Bloomberg and the French Les Échos newspapers published an article regarding a €152 million mistrade (erroneous trade) in which BNP Paribas Arbitrage was allegedly involved.
 The bank has sold securities for €326,400 to the investor Armin S. but the value of the securities is €163 million according to the bank.
 According to the article, the error remained unnoticed for several days.
 BNP has even reconfirmed the original price.
-However, a trade-cancellation was only possible until the next day according to prevailing erroneous trade rules.

-Michael Lusk published an article regarding this case with the title "Do banks' internal control system work?"

-A solicitor for Armin S., Mario Bögelein, stated in the article that a bank not recognizing an error of this magnitude should not be protected by law.